I am often asked: “What does tudo bem”mean?”

 When you sign up to the Street Smart Brazil Newsletter you get two free exclusive learning resources, and one of them is about how to use Tudo and Todo/Toda.
 They are not the same.

-Additionally, please visit our lesson Roberto Carlos: Learn Brazilian Portuguese with Songs.
-We mention tudo there.
+Additionally, we talk about tudo in our lesson Roberto Carlos: Learn Brazilian Portuguese with Songs.
+Make sure you check it out.

 Bem = well